wasabepeanut/verkkoon-tunkeutuminen_kurssi/h2 Lempiväri: violetti.md

     sudo nmap -p 80 --script-args http.useragent="Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/58.0.3029.110 Safari/537.3" -A 127.0.0.1

 This changes every requests using http.useragent to blend a little bit better with the other entries. (bob van der staak.
-17.11.2023)
+17.11.2023).
 I then proceeded using Wireshark to see how it is displayed there.
-I filtered only packets containing keyword "User-Agent"
+I filtered only packets containing keyword "User-Agent".

 ![image](https://github.com/user-attachments/assets/9ebf9a32-8a17-4080-a7f0-4cbcffc114f2)